elrond-giants/erd-react-hooks/README.md

 #### `useAuth`

-This hook makes it easy to authenticate with Maiar App, Web Wallet, Extension, and Ledger.
+This hook makes it easy to authenticate with xPortal App, Web Wallet, Extension, and Ledger.
 It offers a context provider to keep track of the authentication status.

 ##### How to use